I have lost count of all the times I have felt lonely while living abroad (often referred to as expat loneliness). It comes and goes like a wave.

 One way to give loneliness the attention it demands is by accepting it as a completely normal feeling, rather than taking it as an indication that there’s something wrong with us.

 I like to think of expat loneliness as a flu that most of us get in some shape or form every time it’s flu season.

 It’s pretty much inevitable.
 You can wash your hands, stay away from other lonely people, and take prophylactics, but that son of a gun will catch you somehow sooner or later.

 You might be out on a walk in your new city and BOOM.
-The expat loneliness hits you.
+Loneliness hits you.

 You might be excited about having a really nice conversation with someone new, but then you go home and BOOM.

 You might be scrolling through Instagram, and BOOM.

 Next thing you know, you don’t feel good about yourself anymore.